Image courtesy of CCS.

 Collaborations will usually last between 2-6 months depending on the size of the exhibition and where it will showcase.
 Contracts will be provided and signed, and payments collected at the close of the exhibition via invoice.
 Services, costs, payments, and reimbursements will be discussed at the beginning of the collaboration.

 Please note: Electronic payment is requested within 14 days of the invoice, with a 5% surcharge incurred each week it is overdue.

-Deborah Turnbull is a curator specialising in design, technology and new media.
+Deborah Turnbull Tillman is a curator specialising in design, technology and new media.
 Her first curatorial project was Beta_space, an experimental gallery at the Powerhouse Museum focused on the audience's role in interactive art.
-This fuelled her interest in how technology augments traditional art practice and how the audience is becoming a necessary material for technology based art.
+This fueled her interest in how technology augments traditional art practice and how the audience is becoming a necessary material for technology based art.
 She then joined the curatorial team at the Powerhouse Museum as Assistant Curator - Design & Technology, where she curated exhibitions such as ISEA2013, designTECH, Good Design and Game Masters.

-Deborah has since shifted her focus to become concerned with how artists take what they have learned in galleries like Beta_Space and apply it to the next stage of exhibition.
 As an independent curator working across platforms in Sydney, at university galleries, public institutions, ARIs, appropriated public spaces and experimental spaces, she has spent the last few years building case studies for a PhD proposal.
 She was awarded an Australian Post-Graduate Award (APA Scholarship) and is now exploring how to authenticate the experience of the audience in interactive art as a Doctoral Candidate at the Creative Robotics Lab in the National Institute of Experimental Arts at UNSW Art & Design.
 Her foundational work is captured in major contracts with corporate clients, Ausgrid, and industry experts, Australia Council for the Arts and Experimenta.